Supplier follow-up is part of the Swedish Transport Administration's work to improve contracts and collaboration with contractors.

 Information is collected and the supplier's performance is graded on a form in the electronic system for supplier follow-up.
 In order to be able to follow up on the totality of the supply, a total of nine areas are assessed: Time, quality, economy, cooperation and communication, documentation, technology, economy, cooperation and environment and communication, documentation, technology and development, reliability, traffic and environment.

 Each area is assessed based on the same scale of grades.
-The highest attainable is four points per category and the lowest zero points.
+The highest attainable is five points per category and the lowest one point.
 It is then the total number of points in all nine areas on which the result is based.
-The lowest total grade is thus 0.0 and the highest 4.0.
+The lowest total grade is thus 1.0 and the highest 5.0.
 (In those cases where it is impossible to assess a supply on the basis of a certain area, it is simply specified that it is inapplicable.)

 Here is an example from the supplier follow-up system of how an assessment is made of supply reliability: